 Vivint’s Costs

-I’ve kind of hinted at it, but I’ll just come out and say it: The main drawback here is Vivint’s price.
+We’ve kind of hinted at it, but we’ll just come out and say it: The main drawback here is Vivint’s price.
 Put simply, this is a pretty expensive system.
-In all, my equipment cost over $1,000 when I was testing everything out, and their professional monitoring costs between $29.99 and $44.99 per month.
+In all, our equipment cost over $1,000 when we were testing everything out, and their professional monitoring costs between $29.99 and $44.99 per month.
 If you’re willing to pay these prices, though, you’re going to be getting one of the most technologically advanced home security systems out there.

-For instance, when I tested the Frontpoint system, I was impressed with the quality of the equipment the company provides.
-But I was equally impressed with how easy it was to set up.
-Of course, Frontpoint is one of the best DIY systems out there and setup only took me about 30 minutes from start to finish.
+When we tested Frontpoint, we were impressed by the high quality of the equipment.
+We were equally impressed with how easy it was to set all our equipment up.
+The fact is, Frontpoint is one of the best DIY systems out there, and the whole process only took us about 30 minutes from start to finish.

 Pros & Cons: